Dracula is now showing on BBC One and iPlayer.

-What better way to start the new year than by watching the darkly brilliant Dracula on BBC One.
-Where Bram Stokers classic novel has found a new voice in the hands of both Steven Moffat and Mark Gatiss (Sherlock).
-The writing duos love for the original text shining through, while in turn embracing a modern take on Stoker’s famous character.
-Moffat’s ingenuity combining with Gatiss’ love of horror.
-In creating a TV series that echoes the visual style of Hammer horror.
-While also embracing the dynamic and sharp storytelling of duos previous work on both Doctor Who and Sherlock.
+There’s no better way to start the new year than with the darkly brilliant Dracula on BBC One.
+Here Bram Stoker’s gothic creation finds a new voice in Steven Moffat’s and Mark Gatiss’s hands.
+The writing duo’s love for the original text shines through while, in turn, embracing a delightfully modern final act.
+The result is a TV series that echoes the visual style of Hammer Horror in its early episodes before diving into a far more modern tale of bloodlust.

 In recent film history, Dracula has often found itself underserved, with the inherent themes of flued sexuality often sidelined for a far more heteronormative figure of fear.
 However, while Dracula as a figure has mainly remained absent on TV, the vampire has had some wonderful and creative moments in the spotlight.
 Just look at Being Human, True Blood and Penny Dreadful.
 All of these vampire stories provided us with devilishly brilliant interpretations of vampire mythology, where the fluid sexuality of the vampire was embraced and celebrated.
 Therefore, seeing Stoker’s Dracula finally receive the same TV treatment is a blood-soaked joy.